Netflix Persuasion (2022) Trailer Review

 Awkward.

 Rochester may be many things—over-sentimental, mysterious, even manipulative—but he isn't a lusty drunk.
-Macnee plays Rochester so badly that you wish sexual harassment charges were at Jane’s disposal.
-It’s uncomfortable and unfaithful.
+Macnee plays Rochester so badly that you wish Jane had sexual harassment charges at her disposal.
+His portrayal is as uncomfortable as it is unfaithful.

 "As we are!"